juice500ml/juice500ml.github.io/_posts/2019-02-16-The-Essence-of-Object-Orientation.markdown

 - Alice in Wonderland analogy
 	- Alice changes her height by eating various magical food, to achieve something, like go through a small door, or eat a large cake.
 - Everything is an object if it is...
-	- Perceivable (human-tractable) as a single independent (seperable to other objects) unit
+	- Perceivable (human-tractable) as a single independent (separable to other objects) unit
 	- Can determine the time of creation (instantiation)
 - Object
 	- Definition: Identifiable stuff.
 Could be real or abstract.
 	- Object contains state, behavior, and identifier.
 		- Object has a state which is changeable.
 (The height of Alice is changeable.)
 		- How object behaves changes the state of itself.
 (Alice changes her height by doing something.)
-			- Result of the behavior is state-dependent, and can be explained only with the state of the object.
+			- Result of the behavior is state-dependent, and can be explained with the state.
 			- Result of the behavior is dependent of the order of behaviors.
-		- No matter what state is in, Alice is uniquely indentifiable.
+		- No matter what state is in, Alice is uniquely identifiable.
 (No matter how tall Alice is, Alice is Alice.)
 - State
-	- Definition: State is the total information that the object has in a given time.
+	- Definition: State is the total information that the object has at a specific time.
-	- State consists of property (static) and property value (dynamic).
-Property can be attribute (value) or link (instance of correlation between other object).
+	- Every aspect of a state in a specific object is the property of the object.
+Value of the property can be an attribute (value) or a link (instance of correlation between other object).
+Property is static, property value is dynamic.
+		- Linear algebra analogy: Property == Spanning set,  Every possible state == Span, A specific state == A specific point in space.
+Properties may not be orthogonal.
 	- Values (number, string, datetime, ...) are not objects, as they are not uniquely identifiable.
 But values provides ways to express the state of an object.
 	- State is an abstraction of all the previous behaviors to reduce the complexities of the real-world.
 	- Object has, and should be on full control unto its own state, hence the autonomy.
 State and behavior are bind to one unit: an object.
 - Behavior
 	- Definition: Doing stuff to respond to incoming messages.
-	- Behavior changes state (side effect), and behavior depends on its state.
+	- Behavior changes state (side effect), and behavior depends on the state.
 		- Behavior has two kinds of side effect: own state change (changing the property value), and propagating side effect to other object (via message request to callee object by link, or via message response to caller object).
 		- Every meaningful statement has a side effect.
-		- Object can change its state (side effect inside the object), or give out responses (side effect outside the object).
-		- If the behavior does not depend on its state (e.g. depends only on parameters, static methods), it shouldn’t be called a behavior.
 	- Behavior is the only way for an object to participate in collaborations.
 	- State encapsulation
 		- Only behaviors are visible, states are invisible (from the outside).
-The only way to manipulate states is via behaviors.
+The only way to manipulate its states is via behaviors.
 		- As the object becomes more autonomous, it gets more intelligent.
 In other words, collaboration gets more flexible and concise.
 		- If states are visible, infinitely many behaviors that can manipulate states get exposed.
+		- If the behavior does not depend on its state (e.g. depends only on parameters, static methods), the behavior is bad.
 	- Identifier
 		- Object (reference object, entity) vs. Value (value object)
 		- Identifiability
 			- Object is uniquely identifiable. == Object has a specific property (identifier) that makes itself distinguishable to other objects.
 			- Value is not uniquely identifiable. == Value does not need an identifier.
 		- Mutability
-		- Value models unchanging amounts.
+			- Unchanging amounts are modeled by a *value*.
 Its state never changes.
 (Immutable state) Therefore, *equality* depends on the state of each values.
-		- State encompasses changing state depending on time.
+			- Changing states (depending on time) are included within an *object*.
 (Mutable state) Therefore, two objects are *identical* if identifier is the same.
 - Object as a machine
 	- *Query* the state of the object (read, getter), and *command* to change the state of the object (write, setter).
 No other interface to interact with the object.
 - Collaboration decides what behavior (in other words, role and responsibility while collaborating) is needed.
 What state to manage is decided after the behavior is set.